dougiesquire/xstatstests/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/python/black)

 Sample testing for xarray objects.
 Currently includes the following distribution tests:
-- One-dimensional Kolmogorov-Smirnov test on two samples
+- `xsampletests.ks_1d_2samp`: one-dimensional Kolmogorov-Smirnov test on two samples
-- Two-dimensional Kolmogorov-Smirnov test on two samples
+- `xsampletests.ks_2d_2samp`: two-dimensional Kolmogorov-Smirnov test on two samples
-- Anderson-Darling test on N samples
+- `#TODO`: Anderson-Darling test on N samples

-This package was originally called `xks` but was renamed when tests other that the KS test were added.
+This package was originally called `xks` but was renamed when tests additional to the KS test were added.

 ### Installation
 To install this package from PyPI: